TOAST-DOCS/GameAnvil/en/server-impl/server-impl-09-channel.md

 }
 ```

+<a id="pass-the-number-of-users-and-rooms-in-the-channel-to-the-client"></a>
-### Pass the Number of Users and Rooms in the Channel to the Client
+### Pass the Number of Users and Rooms in the Channel to the Client { #pass-the-number-of-users-and-rooms-in-the-channel-to-the-client }

 The GameAnvil connector provides the GetChannelCountInfo API to request this information.
 The engine always manages the number of users/rooms per channel, so you don't need to implement anything.